joelmeyerson/autopick-bc/README.md

 3. Select good and bad classes in the Relion GUI and save them in different `particles.star` files.
 For example, `particles_good.star` and `particles_bad.star`.

-4. Generate training/validation and testing datasets from the good and bad particle star files (XX%/XX% and XX% of the data).
+4. Generate training/validation and testing datasets from the good and bad particle star files.
+A 80/20 split is used for training/testing, and training is in turn divided with an 80/20 split to create a validation subset (64%/16% of the total particles).
 The outputs are `train` and `test` directories containing particle images.
 This step uses `gen_data.py`.

 5. Train a classification model to predict whether a particle is `good` or `bad`.
 The output is `model.h5`.
 This step uses `gen_model.py`.